Jonathan Shmidt Chapman (Cohort I) leading a program with The K’ilu Company. Photo Credit: Wide-Eyed Studios

 Micol Zimmerman Burkeman

-Micol Zimmerman Burkeman serves as the Recruitment and Leadership Development Associate and Director of the Teaching Impact Fellowship at Hebrew Union College-Jewish Institute of Religion.
-In this role, she works to elevate the Jewish professional field and develop the next generation of inspiring Jewish leaders.
-Prior to this role, Zimmerman Burkeman served as the Director of the Experiential Jewish Education Network, where she combined her passions for creating powerful learning experiences and building supportive professional networks that foster connection and collaboration.
+Micol Zimmerman Burkeman serves as the North American and International Education Director at Diller Teen Fellows.
+Prior to this role, she served as as the Recruitment and Leadership Development Associate and Director of the Teaching Impact Fellowship at Hebrew Union College-Jewish Institute of Religion.
+In this role, she worked to elevate the Jewish professional field and develop the next generation of inspiring Jewish leaders.
+Previously, Zimmerman Burkeman served as the Director of the Experiential Jewish Education Network, where she combined her passions for creating powerful learning experiences and building supportive professional networks that foster connection and collaboration.
 Upon first joining the EJE Network team, she also served as staff and mentor in the Certificate in Jewish Education program at HUC.
 Previously, Zimmerman Burkeman was the National Director of NFTY, the Reform Jewish Youth Movement serving over 8,000 Jewish youth.
 She has also served as a Communal Education Consultant at The Jewish Education Project, training and mentoring Jewish professionals in the field of teen engagement, and as Director of Education at synagogues across the country and in England.
 As a consultant, coach, and designer and facilitator of professional development, Zimmerman Burkeman works with educators, clergy, and Jewish communal professionals across North America, helping them increase their impact and maximize their potential.
 Zimmerman Burkeman received her M.A. in Jewish Education from the Rhea Hirsch School of Education at HUC-JIR in Los Angeles and her B.A. in Communication at the University of Southern California.
 She is an alum of the Generation Now Fellowship through The Jewish Education Project.
 She is also a trained and ICF credentialed executive coach and certified Immunity to Change™ Facilitator.
 Zimmerman Burkeman lives in Natick, MA with her husband Rabbi Danny Burkeman and their two children, Gabriella and Benjamin.

 More